MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 In Azure CLI, when you need to pass a parameter value containing a space, there are quoting differences between operating systems and environments.
-In this example, use [az storage account list](/cli/azure/storage/account#az-storage-account-list) and rename table columns with a word containing a space.
+In this example, use [az storage account list](/cli/azure/storage/account#az-storage-account-list) and rename output columns with a word containing a space.

 # [Bash in Linux](#tab/Bash1)

 In this example, notice the single quote (`'...'`) wrapper with embedded double quotes (`"..."`).
+This example also works in `PowerShell in Linux`.

 ```azurecli
 az storage account list --query '[].{"SA Name":name, "Primary endpoint":primaryEndpoints.blob}' --output table
 ```

 If you want to add a filter, the syntax changes.
 Notice how this example wraps the `--query` parameter value in double quotes (`"..."`) and uses a backslash (`\`) escape character.
+This script will not run in PowerShell.

 ```azurecli
  az storage account list --query "[?creationTime >='2024-02-01'].{\"SA Name\":name,\"Primary endpoint\":primaryEndpoints.blob}" --output table
 ```

+If you just tried to run the filter syntax in a PowerShell environment, you received error message `argument --query: invalid jmespath_type value: "[?creationTime >=..."`.
+In Bash in a Linux environment, your output is similar to this:

 ```output
 SA Name           Primary Endpoint